Mumia Abu-Jamal: Life as a prisoner

 On October 5, 2014, he gave the commencement speech at Goddard College, via playback of a recording.
 As before, the choice of Abu-Jamal was controversial.
-Ten days later the Pennsylvania legislature had passed an addition to the Crime Victims Act called "Revictimization Relief."
-The new provision is intended to prevent actions that cause "a temporary or permanent state of mental anguish" to those who have previously been victimized by crime.
+Ten days later, the Pennsylvania legislature passed an addition to the Crime Victims Act called "Revictimization Relief."
+The new provision was intended to prevent actions that cause "a temporary or permanent state of mental anguish" to those who have previously been victimized by crime.
 It was signed by Republican governor Tom Corbett five days later.
-Commentators suggest that the bill was directed to control Abu-Jamal's journalism, book publication, and public speaking, and that it would be challenged on the grounds of free speech.
+Commentators suggested that the bill was directed to control Abu-Jamal's journalism, book publication, and public speaking, and that it would be challenged on free speech grounds.
+The law quickly faced multiple legal challenges from plaintiffs including Abu-Jamal, prison and human rights activists, publishers, and individual reporters.
+In April 2015, it was ruled unconstitutional and struck down for being overly vague and broad, and for restricting free expression based on content.

-With occasional interruptions due to prison disciplinary actions, Abu-Jamal has for many years been a regular commentator on an online broadcast, sponsored by Prison Radio.
-He also is published as a regular columnist for Junge Welt, a Marxist newspaper in Germany.
-For almost a decade, Abu-Jamal taught introductory courses in Georgist economics by correspondence to other prisoners around the world.
+With occasional interruptions due to prison disciplinary actions, Abu-Jamal has for many years been a regular commentator on an online broadcast sponsored by Prison Radio.
+He is also published as a regular columnist for Junge Welt, a Marxist newspaper in Germany.
+For almost a decade, he taught introductory courses in Georgist economics by correspondence to other prisoners around the world.

-In addition, he has written and published several books: Live From Death Row (1995), a diary of life on Pennsylvania's death row; All Things Censored (2000), a collection of essays examining issues of crime and punishment; Death Blossoms: Reflections from a Prisoner of Conscience (2003), in which he explores religious themes; and We Want Freedom: A Life in the Black Panther Party (2004), a history of the Black Panthers that draws on his own experience and research, and discusses the federal government's program known as COINTELPRO, to disrupt black activist organizations.
+Abu-Jamal has written and published numerous books during his imprisonment, including Live From Death Row (1995), a diary of life on Pennsylvania's death row; All Things Censored (2000), a collection of essays examining issues of crime and punishment; and Death Blossoms: Reflections from a Prisoner of Conscience (2003), in which he explores religious themes.
+His 2004 book We Want Freedom: A Life in the Black Panther Party is a history of the Black Panthers that draws on his own experience and research and discusses the federal government's COINTELPRO program, which worked to infiltrate and disrupt black activist organizations.